ishan-chaudhary/AIS_project/README.md

   The metric_eval.py helps identify diagnostic metrics through 3D scatter plots and then can generate scaled, weighted final scores for each metric across runs.
 This file does not write any output, but can produce tables or graphics as needed.

   The dbscan_sklearn_looped.py file contains initial work on optimizing Scikit-Learn's DBSCAN implementation.
 This was abandoned (for now) because of Scikit-Learn's issues with the large data size.

-  Next steps:

-## TODO
-### Time as a Z Dimension?
-  How do we want to represent time?
-If we include it as a Z dimension, the scale will impact different clustering spaces.
-Perhaps we can run the same clustering approaches with different time scales to show how it can impact the final clusters.
-Or we could just ignore time entirely and cluster just based on spatial activity.

-  We could just say that DBSCAN has to iteratively move through a time window, and try to implement that...

-### Improvements to DBSCAN
-  - Likely DBSCAN is the best implementation.
-  - Look at OPTICS though since it might find smaller clusters better
-  - Look at new mthod for finding optimal value of epsilon (https://towardsdatascience.com/machine-learning-clustering-dbscan-determine-the-optimal-value-for-epsilon-eps-python-example-3100091cfbc)
-  - Would Gaussian mixture models successfully identify anamalous ship traffic?

-### Cluster by Ship, then make super clusters
-  We can run the clustering for each ship, and then cluster all the ports from all the ships to find final ports.
-This may be less subject to drift over time.
-Our hyperparametrs are only good for the volume of ships in the timeframe.
-Say we had well-tuned parameters for a month of AIS data.
-They would be far too low for a years worth of data, because 12 times the shipping activity is in the same area.
-If we cluster the activity first and then cluster to find ports, its could be more resistent to walking.

-### Need to remove all traffic in rivers and inland waterways
-  These make a lot of orphan clusters because WPI has no port info for rivers.
-We can create a Post-GIS object for the coast, and remove all points further than 50 miles from the coast.

 # Network Analysis
   First step is to create the input for a network multigraph.
 For each unique identifier, lets evaluate if each point is "in" a port, as defined as a certain distance from a known port.
 Then we can reduce all of the points down to when each unique identifier arrives and departs a known port.
 In this network, each node is a port, and the edges are the travels of one identifier from a port to another.